72 Hours in Baku

 Azerbaijan is pulling out all the stops for the upcoming Games.
 Olympic-size facilities are being rushed to completion in a frenzy of construction between the airport and city centre.
 Illuminated at night, the structures are quite spectacular.
 We dropped in on some of the girls' gymnastic training, then the National Stadium where worker Erdal Demirbulak (below) and his colleagues showed us the site for opening and closing ceremonies.

-Some of us followed web directions using a cellphone to find The Clansman, a Scottish pub in the center of town.
+We came across The Clansman, a Scottish pub in the center of town.
 Publican Hugh Cochrane came to Baku for a short time, met an Azeri woman and never left.
-It's the only Rangers Supporters Club in the country, he says.
+It's the only Rangers Supporters Club in the country, he said.
 Their events are held downstairs where I photographed Hugh and Nata.
+I've since learned that Hugh has passed away.

-Dinner one night was at the trendy restaurant lounge Pasifico which transforms itself from restaurant to nighclub as the evening progresses.
-Many places in Baku just use Facebook and other social media instead of having their own website.
-Hey, it's free promotion, right?
-This link is to Pasifico's FB page.
+Dinner one night was at the trendy restaurant lounge Pasifico which transforms itself from restaurant to nightclub as the evening progresses.

 The Teze Bazar, a food market, unlike nearby 28 May Mill Shopping Center, is not part of a regular tourist circuit.
 These farmers bring their produce into the city on a regular basis, sometimes from a considerable distance.
 They're genuine, self-confident and can be refreshingly direct with questions for strangers.